-On successful completion of the course, students will be able to decision completion of the course, students will be able to CO1 Draw conic Sections such as ellipse, parabola, hyperbola and Apply rectangular hyperbola.
-CO2 Draw the orthographic projections (Elevation and Plan) of straight lines Apply inclined to both reference planes.
-CO3 Draw the orthographic projections (Elevation, Plan and End view) of Apply plane surfaces inclined to both reference planes CO4 Draw the orthographic projections (Elevation and Plan) of regular solids Apply (Prisms, Pyramids, Cylinder and Cone) with axis inclined to any one reference plane.
-CO5 Draw the orthographic projections (Elevation and Plan) of sectioned Apply solids (Prisms, Pyramids, Cylinder and Cone) with axis perpendicular to horizontal plane and true shape of the sections.
-CO6 Draw the development of surfaces (base and lateral) of sectioned Apply regular solids (Prisms, Pyramids, Cylinder and Cone).
-C07 Draw the isometric projections of regular solids and combined solids Apply (Prisms, Pyramids, Cylinder, Cone and sphere) and of solid parts from the orthographic views.
-CO8 Develop computer-aided 3D models for the given part drawing (2D/3D) Apply and draw orthographic views for the 3D model with appropriate dimensioning using CAD package.
-(Continuous Assessment only)
+On successful completion of the course, students will be able to

+CO1 Draw conic Sections such as ellipse, parabola, hyperbola and rectangular hyperbola.
+Apply CO2 Draw the orthographic projections (Elevation and Plan) of straight lines inclined to both reference planes.
+Apply CO3 Draw the orthographic projections (Elevation, Plan and End view) of plane surfaces inclined to both reference planes Apply CO4 Draw the orthographic projections (Elevation and Plan) of regular solids (Prisms, Pyramids, Cylinder and Cone) with axis inclined to any one reference plane.
+Apply CO5 Draw the orthographic projections (Elevation and Plan) of sectioned solids (Prisms, Pyramids, Cylinder and Cone) with axis perpendicular to horizontal plane and true shape of the sections.
+Apply CO6 Draw the development of surfaces (base and lateral) of sectioned regular solids (Prisms, Pyramids, Cylinder and Cone).
+Apply CO7 Draw the isometric projections of regular solids and combined solids (Prisms, Pyramids, Cylinder, Cone and sphere) and of solid parts from the orthographic views.
+Apply CO8 Develop computer-aided 3D models for the given part drawing (2D/3D) and draw orthographic views for the 3D model with appropriate dimensioning using CAD package.
+(Continuous Assessment only) Apply
-- J

 COs PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12

 CO1.
 S М S М М М М

 CO2.
 S М S М М М М

 CO3.
 S М S М М М М

 CO4.
 S М S М М М М

 CO5.
 S М S М М М М

 CO6.
 S М S М М М М

 CO7.
 S М S М М М М

 CO8.
 S М S М S М М

-Assessment Pattern

 Bloom's Category Continuous Assessment Test Terminal Examination

 Remember 0 0

 Understand 0 0

 Apply 100 100

 Analyse 0 0

 Evaluate 0 0

 Create 0 0

-Course Level Assessment Questions

-- 1. Draw an ellipse if the distance of focus from the directrix is 70 mm and the eccentricity is /4. - 2.
+- 1. Draw an ellipse if the distance of focus from the directrix is 70 mm and the eccentricity is 3/4. - 2.
 Draw a parabola if the distance of focus from the directrix is 60 mm.